Battle of the Barracks

-The ZNG and the police captured small, isolated JNA posts, and a number of large weapons depots and barracks—including the entire 32nd (Varaždin) Corps of the JNA.
-The move provided the Croatian forces with a sizable stock of weapons—including 250 tanks, hundreds of artillery pieces and a large supply of small arms and ammunition—which proved crucial in defending against JNA advances in the early stage of the Croatian War of Independence.
-Some of the JNA facilities surrendered without fighting, while others put up armed resistance to the takeover.
+The ZNG and the police captured small, isolated JNA posts, and a number of large weapons depots and barracks—including those of the entire 32nd (Varaždin) Corps of the JNA.
+This provided the Croatian forces with a sizable number of weapons—including 250 tanks, hundreds of artillery pieces and a large supply of small arms and ammunition—which proved crucial in defending against JNA advances in the early stage of the Croatian War of Independence.
+Some of the JNA facilities were surrendered without fighting, while there was armed resistance to the takeover in others.
 In some places, this caused civilian casualties because the barracks were situated in urban areas.
-Legal charges of abuse of or killing captured JNA personnel, and charges of war crimes against civilian populations were filed in Croatia, but most defendants remain at large.
+Legal charges of abuse or killing of captured JNA personnel and charges of war crimes against the civilian population were filed in Croatia, but most defendants remain at large.

-In November, the JNA and Croatia reached several agreements to end the blockade and withdraw JNA from Croatia.
+In November, the JNA and Croatia reached several agreements to end the blockade and have the JNA withdraw from Croatia.
 The pullout was completed by 4 January 1992, except in areas around Dubrovnik and on the islands of Vis and Lastovo.
 The JNA maintained its presence there until the summer of 1992.
 As the JNA withdrew from the areas it controlled in Croatia, it was replaced by the UN peacekeepers agreed upon by the Vance plan.